zwMargaretProject/BigW/README.md

 # BigW

-#### The infrastructure is for both quick backtesting and accurate (tick-by-tick or bar-by-bar) backtesting, along with neccessary analytics tools, including modules for time series analysis and option pricing.
+#### This is for both quick backtesting and accurate (tick-by-tick or bar-by-bar) backtesting, along with neccessary analytics tools, including modules for time series analysis and option pricing.

 ### 1. Quick Backtesting